-If you are in a joint tenancy, either tenant can end the tenancy.
-This will end the tenancy for both tenants.
+If you are in a joint tenancy, either customer can end the tenancy.
+This will end the tenancy for both customers.

 If you want to end your tenancy, you must tell us first.

-To end your tenancy, 4 weeks before you plan to move out and leave your home you can:
+To end your tenancy, you must give 4 weeks' notice before you plan to move out and leave your home.
+You can:

 You can end a tenancy for someone else when they die.

-You must remove all your furniture and belongings, including from your garden, garage, and any other outbuildings
+- remove all your furniture and belongings, including from your garden, garage, and any other outbuildings

 If you need to remove a gas or electric cooking appliance, you must get a competent person to remove it.
 You must leave the property and its fixtures in a safe condition.

-You can use the free household waste and recycling centres in Pallion and Wrekenton.
+- use the free household waste and recycling centres in Pallion and Wrekenton

 You may be able to get help to maintain your garden.